V-Suman/hello-world/README.md

             return;
         }

-        // Build payload: only include sections that are enabled const payload: { notes?: string, accountId?: number | null } = {};
         if (this.addNotesEnabledCtrl.value) {
-            payload.accountId = this.accountId;
-            payload.notes = this.notesCtrl.value;
-            console.log('SUBMIT payload:', payload);
+            const addNotesReq: AddNotesRequest = {
+                accountId: this.accountId ??
+0,
+                notes: (this.notesCtrl.value ?? '').toString()
+            };
+            console.log(addNotesReq);
         }

         if (this.updateAppointmentEnabledCtrl.value) {
             if (this.renewalSelectedCtrl.value) {
+                if (this.applicantId > 0) {
+                    const renewalReq: RenewalDateRequest = {
+                        applicantId: this.applicantId, // never 0
-                console.log({ applicationId: this.accountId, approvalDate: this.toSql(this.renewalCtrl.value as Date | null) });
+                        approvalDate: this.toSqlOrToday(this.renewalCtrl.value as Date | null)
+                    };
+                    console.log(renewalReq);
+                } else {
+                    console.error('RenewalDateRequest not logged: applicantId is missing/invalid.');
                 }
+            }

             if (this.paidSelectedCtrl.value) {
+                const paidReq: PaidDateRequest = {
+                    transactionStatusId: 1,
+                    applicationId: 0,
+                    transactionTypeId: 1,
+                    amount: 0,
+                    expeditedFee: 0,
+                    payId: 0,
+                    ccaId: 0,
+                    paymentNum: '',
-                console.log({ applicationId: this.accountId, payDate: this.toSql(this.paidCtrl.value as Date | null) });
+                    payDate: this.toSqlOrToday(this.paidCtrl.value as Date | null),
+                    comment: '',
+                    requestingHost: window.location.host,
+                    loggedInUserEmail: ''
+                };
+                console.log(paidReq);
             }

             if (this.qualifiedSelectedCtrl.value) {
+                const qualifiedReq: QualifiedDateRequest = {
+                    applicationId: 0,
-                console.log({ applicationId: this.accountId, qualifiedDate: this.toSql(this.qualifiedCtrl.value as Date | null) });
+                    qualifiedDate: this.toSqlOrToday(this.qualifiedCtrl.value as Date | null)
+                };
+                console.log(qualifiedReq);
             }
         }

         if (this.validCertificateEnabledCtrl.value) {
+            const certReq: ValidCertificateRequest = {
+                accountId: this.accountId ??
+0,
-            const cert = (this.validationCertificateCtrl.value ?? '').toString();
+                certificateNumber: (this.validationCertificateCtrl.value ?? '').toString(),
-            const start = this.validationStartCtrl.value as Date | null;
+                validationStartDate: this.toSqlOrToday(this.validationStartCtrl.value as Date | null),
-            const end = this.validationEndCtrl.value as Date | null;
+                validationEndDate: this.toSqlOrToday(this.validationEndCtrl.value as Date | null)

-            console.log({ validationCertificate: cert, accountId: this.accountId });
-            console.log({ validationStartDate: this.toSql(start), accountId: this.accountId });
-            console.log({ validationEndDate: this.toSql(end), accountId: this.accountId });
+            };
+            console.log(certReq);
         }

         if (this.addComplaintEnabledCtrl.value) {
-            const dateOfComplaint = this.dateOfComplaintCtrl.value as Date | null;
-            const isRoncomplaint = !!this.isRoncomplaintCtrl.value;
             const isResolved = !!this.isResolvedCtrl.value;

+            const complaintReq: AddComplaint = {
+                accountId: this.accountId ??
+0,
-            const resolutionDate = this.resolutionDateCtrl.value as Date | null;
+                dateOfComplaint: this.toSqlOrToday(this.dateOfComplaintCtrl.value as Date | null),
+                isRoncomplaint: !!this.isRoncomplaintCtrl.value,

-            const complaintDetails = this.sanitize(this.complaintDetailsCtrl.value as string);
+                complaintDetails: this.sanitize(this.complaintDetailsCtrl.value as string),
-            const resolutionNotes = this.sanitize(this.resolutionNotesCtrl.value as string);

-            console.log({
-                accountId: this.accountId,
-                dateOfComplaint: this.toSql(dateOfComplaint),                 // Option A: UTC midnight isRoncomplaint,
-                complaintDetails,
                 isResolved,
-                resolutionDate: isResolved ? this.toSql(resolutionDate) : null,
+                resolutionDate: isResolved ? this.toSqlOrToday(this.resolutionDateCtrl.value as Date | null) : null,
-                resolutionNotes: isResolved ? resolutionNotes || null : null
+                resolutionNotes: isResolved ? (this.sanitize(this.resolutionNotesCtrl.value as string) || null) : null
-            });
+            };
+            console.log(complaintReq);
         }

     }

     onCancel(evt?: Event): void {